AdobeDocs/control-panel.en/help/performance-monitoring/using/database-monitoring.md

 >[!NOTE]
 >
->If the amount of provided database space provided as shown in the Control Panel does not reflect the amount specified in your contract, reach out to Customer Care.
+>If the amount of available database space as shown in the Control Panel does not reflect the amount specified in your contract, reach out to Customer Care.

 ## Monitoring database usage {#monitoring-instances-database}